csghormley/point-it-out/README.md

 This application is not designed to stand on its own facing the internet, either.
-It should normally be set up behind a web proxy suchas nginx.
+It should normally be set up behind a web proxy such as nginx.

 It will be much easier if you have a little background in Docker, Linux server administration, Django, Python, and Postgres.
-All the information you will need is available on the internet, but it will take some extra time to find the answer to your questions.
+All the information you will need is available on the internet, but it will take extra time to resolve problems that come up without previous experience.

 ## Orientation